hh-com/js-owl-carousel-thumbs/README.md

+## Allows using multiple thumb galleries on one page.

 # Owl Carousel 2 (thumbnails plugin)
 This is a modified version of [GijsRoge](https://github.com/gijsroge/OwlCarousel2-Thumbs) JavaScript library to add thumbnail support for Owl Carousel 2.0.